Roman currency: Iconography

-The imagery on coins took an important step when Julius Caesar issued coins bearing his own portrait.
-While moneyers had earlier issued coins with portraits of ancestors, Caesar's was the third Roman coinage to feature the depiction of a living individual.
+A significant advancement in coin imagery occurred when Julius Caesar issued coins bearing his own portrait.
+While previous moneyers had issued coins featuring portraits of their ancestors, Caesar's coinage marked the third instance in Roman history where a living individual was depicted.
+This innovative approach to coin design further amplified the use of propaganda and personal representation in currency during that time.
 Although living Romans had appeared on coinage before, in the words of Clare Rowan (2019) "The appearance of Caesar's portrait on Roman denarii in 44 BC is often seen as a revolutionary moment in Roman history..."
 The appearance of Julius Caesar implemented a new standard, and the tradition continued following Caesar's assassination, although the Roman emperors from time to time also produced coins featuring the traditional deities and personifications found on earlier coins.
 The image of the emperor took on a special importance in the centuries that followed, because during the Empire the emperor embodied the state and its policies.
 The names of moneyers continued to appear on the coins until the middle of Augustus' reign.
 Although the duty of moneyers during the Empire is not known, since the position was not abolished, it is believed that they still had some influence over the imagery of the coins.

 The main focus of the imagery during the Empire was on the portrait of the emperor.
 Coins were an important means of disseminating this image throughout the Empire.
 Coins often attempted to make the emperor appear god-like through associating the emperor with attributes normally seen in divinities, or emphasizing the special relationship between the emperor and a particular deity by producing a preponderance of coins depicting that deity.
 During his campaign against Pompey, Caesar issued a variety of types that featured images of either Venus or Aeneas, attempting to associate himself with his divine ancestors.
 An example of an emperor who went to an extreme in proclaiming divine status was Commodus.
 In AD 192, he issued a series of coins depicting his bust clad in a lion-skin (the usual depiction of Hercules) on the obverse, and an inscription proclaiming that he was the Roman incarnation of Hercules on the reverse.
 Although Commodus was excessive in his depiction of his image, this extreme case is indicative of the objective of many emperors in the exploitation of their portraits.
 While the emperor is by far the most frequent portrait on the obverse of coins, heirs apparent, predecessors, and other family members, such as empresses, were also featured.
 To aid in succession, the legitimacy of an heir was affirmed by producing coins for that successor.
 This was done from the time of Augustus till the end of the Empire.